samblyon/LincolnLogger/README.md

 3. Install RN binary`$ npm install -g react-native-cli`

+4. `cd` into the project directory and run `npm install` to install all the necessary npm packages.

-4. Run with `$ react-native start`
+5. Run with `$ react-native start`

 ## iOS Simulator

-0. `$ open ios/stopwatch.xcodeproj/` - Opens the iOS sub-project in Xcode.
+0. `$ open ios/Project.xcodeproj/` - Opens the iOS sub-project in Xcode.

 1. Click the "Play" button in Xcode